ATP-sensitive potassium channel: Cardiovascular KATP channels and protection from ischemic injury

 Absence of sarcKATP, in addition to attenuating the benefits of IPC, significantly impairs the myocyte's ability to properly distribute Ca2+, decreasing sensitivity to sympathetic nerve signals, and predisposing the subject to arrhythmia and sudden death.
 Similarly, sarcKATP regulates vascular smooth muscle tone, and deletion of the kir6.2 or sur2 genes leads to coronary artery vasospasm and death.

 Upon further exploration of sarcKATP's role in cardiac rhythm regulation, it was discovered that mutant forms of the channel, particularly mutations in the SUR2 subunit, were responsible for dilated cardiomyopathy, especially after ischemia/reperfusion.
 It is still unclear as to whether opening of KATP channels has completely pro- or antiarrhythmic effects.
 Increased potassium conductance should stabilize membrane potential during ischemic insults, reducing the extent infarct and ectopic pacemaker activity.
 On the other hand, potassium channel opening accelerates repolarization of the action potential, possibly inducing arrhythmic reentry.

+Stimulation of hair growth

+ATP-sensitive potassium channel openers including minoxidil (via its active metabolite minoxidil sulfate), diazoxide, and pinacidil are associated with hypertrichosis in humans.
+Other ATP-sensitive potassium channel openers, like cromakalin and P-1075 (an analogue of pinacidil), stimulate hair growth in balding stump-tailed macaques, although another ATP-sensitive potassium channel opener, RP-49356, was not efficacious.
+Minoxidil also has other actions, and it is not fully clear whether opening of ATP-sensitive potassium channels is responsible for the hair growth-stimulatory effects of minoxidil and other ATP-sensitive potassium channel openers.
+In any case, KATP channel activation via minoxidil and other agents has been found to directly stimulate follicular growth in cultured hair follicles ex vivo.
+This can be reversed by the KATP inhibitor tolbutamide.
+In addition, Cantú syndrome, which involves gain-of-function mutations in KATP channel subunits (specifically SUR2 and KIR6.1), is associated with hypertrichosis.